diffstorm/processWatchdog/README.md

 ## Overview
 This application acts as a vigilant guardian for your critical processes, ensuring they remain operational at all times.
 It accomplishes this task by regularly monitoring the specified processes and taking appropriate actions if any anomalies are detected.
 The primary function of this application is to ensure that the managed processes remain active, restarting them if they crash or stop sending heartbeat messages.

 This application is particularly useful in environments where multiple processes need to be constantly running, such as server systems, clouds or embedded devices.
 It operates based on the principle that each monitored process should periodically send heartbeat messages.
 If a process fails to send a heartbeat within the specified time interval, the watchdog manager assumes the process has halted/hang and automatically restarts it.
+However there is also support for non-heartbeat sending processes.

 ## Features
 - Starts and monitors specified processes listed in a configuration file.